 “Coming back, I’ve seen such a dramatic difference in the development,” says Ray.
 “Growing up you never even thought about coming up here.”

 There is currently a long list of properties looking to join Home Sweet Hudson, but for good reason.
 Once a property joins their ranks, Ray and Vanessa do a full walkthrough, making notes on all utilities and potential amenities, doing an initial clean, and setting up decorations, and organizing things like the linen closet to make things easy for housekeeping.
 They do an overnight themselves to get a real feel for the property as if they were new guests.
-Owners of course have access to the property whenever they want to, but otherwise everything is entirely hands off.
+Owners of course have access to the Hudson Valley Airbnb whenever they want to, but otherwise everything is entirely hands off.
 On Airbnb, Vanessa or Ray are listed as the hosts/Superhosts.

 “Our vision was to create a professional and elevated experience from hotel-quality standards of cleanliness to curated itineraries for our guests,” the couple continues.
 “We want them to experience the best of the Hudson Valley.”

-A look at four of Home Sweet Hudson’s Superhosted properties.
+A look at four of Home Sweet Hudson’s Superhosted properties